On the paramodularity of typical abelian surfaces (and reduction of G-covariant bilinear forms): Introduction

 \subsection{Acknowledgements}

-The authors would like to thank Frank Calegari, Jennifer John\-son-Leung, Kenneth Kra\-mer, Chung Pang Mok, David P.\ Roberts (in particular for Proposition \ref{prop:discbound}), Drew Sutherland, and Eric Urban for helpful conversations.
+The authors would like to thank several people for helpful conversations: Frank Calegari, Jennifer John\-son-Leung, Kenneth Kra\-mer, Chung Pang Mok, David P.\ Roberts (in particular for Proposition \ref{prop:discbound}), Drew Sutherland, and Eric Urban (in particular for help with showing that the representation is symplectic in Theorem \ref{thm:galoisrep}).
 We also thank Fordham University's Academic Computing Environment for the use of its servers.
-Thanks to the anonymous referee for feedback.
+Thanks also to the anonymous referees for their feedback.
 Pacetti was partially supported by PIP 2014-2016 11220130100073 and Voight was supported by an NSF CAREER Award (DMS-1151047) and a Simons Collaboration Grant (550029).

 This large collaborative project was made possible by the generous support of several host institutes, to which we express our thanks: the Institute for Computational and Experimental Research in Mathematics (ICERM), the International Centre for Theoretical Physics (ICTP), and the Hausdorff Institute of Mathematics (HIM).